Rocky Mountain sculpin (Photo by Fisheries and Oceans Canada)

-NCC’s Alberta Region recently acquired the Cook property, an area made up of two blocks of land totalling 2,570 acres (1,040 hectares).
-The 480-acre (194-hectare) L&S Cook project is located approximately 20 kilometres south of the town of Cardston, close to the Montana border.
+NCC’s Alberta region recently acquired the Cook property, an area made up of two blocks of land totalling 1,040 hectares (2,570 acres).
+The 194-hectare (480-acre) L&S Cook project is located approximately 20 kilometres south of the town of Cardston, close to the Montana border.
 The property is owned and managed by Layne and Stacey Cook and is grazed for beef production.
-Made up of rolling hills, upland prairise and plateaus, this property helps protect the habitat of the Rocky Mountain sculpin and many other at-risk species.
+Made up of rolling hills, upland prairies and plateaus, this property helps protect the habitat of the Rocky Mountain sculpin and many other at-risk species.

 Many individuals and organizations have contributed generously to the conservation of these places, among them the Province of Alberta land Trust Grant and Enbridge through their Neutral Footprint Program.